Frequently asked questions

 Should you require assistance with linking accounts to the card registered for Internet Banking, chat to your relationship manager or dial 086 012 3000.

 If a business is registered for permissions manager, they will be blocked from using this feature.
-Call 086 012 3006 to process the payment.
+Kindly refer to your Relationship Banker / Manager or your Dedicated Service Consultant.

 When the foreign exchange markets are closed over weekends, transactions over a certain amount aren’t allowed to be submitted.
 If you have a large transaction that is being limited, please submit your transaction again during business hours.